Pablo Ortiz

-Pablo Ortiz (January 25, 1952 - September 11, 2001) was an American construction superintendent.
-He worked for the New York Port Authority, the organization that managed the World Trade Center, and is credited with playing a central role in rescuing at least 77 people who were trapped in the building's elevators during the September 11 attacks.
-Survivors describe last seeing him ascending a stairwell to go open more elevators with his friend and colleague Francis "Frank" De Martini.
+Pablo Ortiz (January 25, 1952 – September 11, 2001) was an American construction superintendent, and former Navy SEAL.
+He worked for the Port Authority of New York and New Jersey, the organization that managed the World Trade Center, and is credited with playing a central role in rescuing people who were trapped in the North Tower's upper floors during the September 11 attacks.
+Survivors describe last seeing him ascending a stairwell to go rescue more people with his friend and colleague Frank De Martini.